Code-Institute-Submissions/milestone-project-iii/README.md

 I used MongoDB database which store data and you can manage data and data types.
 I have to make database and its collection and I had to setup IP and PORT address to connect from database to my app.
 My collection or database structure is like this:

 title : "Thoughts"

-content : "A new idea is an old idea but with different perspective" name : " A-man"
+content : "A new idea is an old idea but with a different perspective"

+name : " A-man"

 To deploy my app locally you need code editor, heroku hosting platform  and MongoDB.
 Make sure you have heroku and MongoDB account and database structure which is above.